Bhuwan-cloud/conc_race_gem/README.md

 ## Usage

-Run the Gem Code by calling 'run' method in module 'ConcRace'
+Run the Gem Code by opening IRB and  calling 'run' method in module 'ConcRace'
-   $ irb> ConcRace.run
+   $ ConcRace.run
 OR
-   $ irb> extend ConCRace
+   $  extend ConCRace
-   $ irb> run
+   $  run

 ## Development